mrdave-dev/GroVolution/README.md

 *	Starting the C++ program 'gv' requires a clear of the comport buffer (this is currently handled by the 'gv' program by polling the comport twice for a response)
+* 	Also...
+I never figured out how to carry over group permissions on Git.
+So if you get a 'read only database error' or Server 500 error, you'll need to change the group ownership of the project's root folder and all files in it.